Durmen/BirthdayGreetingsApp/README.md

 # BirthdayGreetingsApp
-This repo is for a Birthday greetings Android app
+This repo is for a Birthday greetings Android app.
 This project is built using kotlin.